zeek/zeek-docs/install/install.rst

   .. code-block:: console

-     sudo yum install cmake make gcc gcc-c++ flex bison libpcap-devel openssl-devel python-devel swig zlib-devel
+     sudo yum install cmake make gcc gcc-c++ flex bison libpcap-devel openssl-devel python3 python3-devel swig zlib-devel

-  On RHEL/CentOS 6/7, you can install and activate a devtoolset_ to get access to recent GCC versions.
+  On RHEL/CentOS 7, you can install and activate a devtoolset_ to get access to recent GCC versions.
 You will also have to install and activate CMake 3.
   For example: